Sourcemap Explorer

 Not a developer tool

 The per-site output is categorical and shallow.
 If you open a domain page in SimilarTech looking for 'what exactly does this site run?', you get a sales-flavoured view that's several steps less detailed than Wappalyzer's free extension.
+There is no version information, no plugin enumeration, no library-level surfacing for anything bundled, and no read of the JavaScript that runs in the page.
+The product simply was not built to answer the developer question.

 No per-browser presence